Identifiability Study of Lithium-Ion Battery Capacity Fade Using Degradation Mode Sensitivity for a Minimally and Intuitively Parametrized Electrode-Specific Cell Open-Circuit Voltage Model: Methodology and Analysis

 An ideal open-circuit potential relation $U_\mathrm{OCP}^\pm(x^\pm)$ is with respect to the stoichiometry $x^\pm$, where the potential is measured against the standard lithium metal electrode.
 However, due to material instability and electrochemical side reactions in practice, we cannot fully lithiate or delithiate an electrode.
-Besides, we also lack means to directly measure the electrode stoichiometry $x^\pm$, unless we start with a pristine electrode with a precisely known amount of active materials, which implies $x^-=0$ for NE materials like graphite or $x^+=1$ for PE materials like LFP initially, and we can use Coulomb counting and the active material mass to deduce subsequent lithiation states.
+Besides, we also lack means to directly measure the electrode stoichiometry $x^\pm$, unless we start from a pristine electrode with a precisely known amount of active materials, which implies $x^-=0$ for NE materials like graphite or $x^+=1$ for PE materials like LFP initially, and we can use Coulomb counting and the active material mass to deduce subsequent lithiation states.

 In most cases, we can only lithiate/delithiate an electrode (half cell) across a usable potential window and obtain $U_\mathrm{OCP}^\pm(Q^\pm)$ from voltage measurements and Coulomb counting.
 We only know that the charge throughput $Q^\pm$ is linearly related to $x^\pm$, but we have no access to the slope and intercept.
 Hence, the best we can do is to define an electrode SOC $z^\pm\in[0, 1]$ such that $z^\pm=0$ corresponds to some unknown $x_\mathrm{min}^\pm$ at the top of the usable potential window, while $z^\pm=1$ corresponds to some unknown $x_\mathrm{max}^\pm$ at the bottom.
 This way, we can map $Q^\pm$ linearly to $z^\pm$ and obtain the most commonly seen OCP relations $U_\mathrm{OCP}^\pm(z^\pm)$.
+Here we define $Q^\pm$ and the electrode SOC $z^\pm$ to count positively in the lithiation direction corresponding to a cathodic current.
+We deviate from the convention in general electrochemistry of treating anodic current as positive to correlate $Q^\pm$ and $z^\pm$ with the amount of lithium intercalated, which we find more intuitive in the case of an intercalation electrode.
+There is also work that defines electrode SOC to be negatively correlated with stoichiometry and positively correlated with electrode potential \citep{dubarry_synthesize_2012}.

 The Coulomb counting also tells us the charge throughput associated with the whole interval of $0\le z^\pm \le 1$, which is the usable electrode capacity $\hat{Q}_\mathrm{max}^\pm$.
 Note that

 can be much smaller than the theoretical electrode capacity $Q_\mathrm{max}^\pm$ associated with $0\le x^\pm \le 1$, and without knowing the active material mass, we cannot obtain $Q_\mathrm{max}^\pm$.
 Moreover, since $z^\pm$ also relates linearly to $x^\pm$, we must have